xieyuheng/inner/persons/judea-pearl/causality.md

 but the surface phenomena of the causal machinery that underlies and propels our understanding of the world.

+## Contents

+The sequence of discussion follows more or less the chronological order by which our team at UCLA has tackled these topics, thus re-creating for the reader some of our excitement that accompanied these developments.

+- (Chapter 1) The introductory chapter.

+- (Chapter 2) We start with the hardest questions of how one can go about discovering cause-effect relationships in raw data and what guarantees one can give to ensure the validity of the relationships thus discovered.

+- (Chapters 3 and 4) We then proceed to questions of identifiability -- namely, predicting the direct and indirect effects of actions and policies from a combination of data and fragmentary knowledge of where causal relationships might operate.

+- (Chapters 5 and 6) The implications of these findings for the social and health sciences are then discussed in Chapters 5 and 6 (respectively), where we examine the concepts of structural equations and confounding.

+- (Chapter 7) Offers a formal theory of counterfactuals and structural models, followed by a discussion and a unification of related approaches in philosophy, statistics, and economics.

+- (Chapters 8-10) The applications of counterfactual analysis are then pursued in Chapters 8-10, where we develop methods of bounding causal relationships and illustrate applications to imperfect experiments, legal responsibility, and the probability of necessary, sufficient, and single-event causation.

+- (Epilogue) We end this book with a transcript of a public lecture that I presented at UCLA, which provides a gentle introduction to the historical and conceptual aspects of causation.

+Readers who wish to be first introduced to the nonmathematical aspects of causation are advised to start with the Epilogue and then to sweep through the other historical/conceptual parts of the book:

+- 1.1.1,
+- 3.3.3,
+- 4.5.3,
+- 5.1, 5.4.1,
+- 6.1,
+- 7.2, 7.4, 7.5,
+- 8.3,
+- 9.1, 9.3,
+- 10.1.

+More formally driven readers, who may be anxious to delve directly into the mathematical aspects and computational tools, are advised to start with Section 7.1 and then to proceed as follows for tool building:

+- 1.2,
+- 3,
+- 4.2-4.4,
+- 5.2-5.3,
+- 6.2-6.3,
+- 7.3,
+- 8-10.

 # 1 Introduction to Probabilities, Graphs, and Causal Models

 ## 1.1 Introduction to Probability Theory